Android Gingerbread

-Android 2.3 Gingerbread is the seventh version of Android, a version of the Android mobile operating system developed by Google and released in December 2010.
+Android 2.3 Gingerbread is the seventh version of the Android mobile operating system developed by Google and released on December 6, 2010.

 Version

-The Android Gingerbread release introduced support for near field communication (NFC)—used in mobile payment solutions—and Session Initiation Protocol (SIP)—used in VoIP internet telephones.
+Android Gingerbread introduced support for near field communication (NFC)—used in mobile payment solutions—and Session Initiation Protocol (SIP)—used in VoIP internet telephones.
 The first phone with Android Gingerbread was the Nexus S.

 Android Gingerbread's user interface was refined, making it easier to master, faster to use, and more power-efficient.
 A simplified color scheme with a black background gave vividness and contrast to the notification bar, menus, and other user interface components.
-Improvements in menus and settings resulted in easier navigation and system control.
+Improvements to menus and settings made navigation and system control easier.

 The Nexus S smartphone, released in December 2010, was the first phone from the Google Nexus line that ran Gingerbread, and also the first one from the line with built-in NFC functionality.

 As of October 2022, statistics issued by Google indicate that 0.11% of all Android devices accessing Google Play were running on Gingerbread.
 Google ceased sign-in support for Android 2.3.7 and older on September 27, 2021, requiring to upgrade the Google Account Manager version to at least version 4.1.2.